fyrchik/neofs-dev-env/docs/notary.md

 Main chain generates a block once per 15 seconds, so Inner Ring takes about 15-30 seconds to make a notary deposit in main chain after startup.
-Then neofs-dev-env is ready to work.
+Then frostfs-dev-env is ready to work.